Top of Page

 Small hands show a keen quick mind with a ready sense of humour.
 You initiate quickly what you set your mind to, but you may not have enough patience to see things through to completion.
 This is why you need organized people around you to help with your many ideas.
 If you have small hands, you adapt to change and you enthuse others with your stream of ideas.
 You think big, initiate big, and often like to drive large cars!

-Interpreting Right Hand / Left Hand
+The Right Hand and Left Hand

 Copyright © 2010 by Readings by Ursula